DM874-DevOps-2019-Group-2/DM874-Auto-Reply/README.md

 # Auto Reply Service

-Provides users simple way of automatically replying with the same response to all incomming messages.
-All of its functionality can be replicated with the Jolie Execution Service; but that is better suited for more demanding automatic messages.
+Provides users a simple way of automatically replying with the same response to all incomming messages.
+All of its functionality can be replicated with the Jolie Execution Service; but that is better suited for dynamic automatic messages.

 ## Kafka topics